theimowski/SAFE-TodoMVC-workshop/README.md

     * src/Server/filestore.json - our file-based databse
     * todos.http - running specifications for the Server
     * README.md - instructions
+* We kinda follow the DDD approach - using Commands and Events for our Todo domain.
+* There's a pattern we'll follow throughout implementing all of the features:
+  1. Client - change UI to adapt new feature, observe live changes in browser
+  1. Shared - add new Command and Event and implement our Domain logic
+  1. Client - add new Msg (triggered from UI) and execute proper Domain Command
+  1. Client - determine what HTTP request should be called for the Command
+  1. Client - trigger the Msg from UI
+  1. Server - add a handler for HTTP request and execute proper Domain Command

 ## 0. display Todos + add new Todo